-Waterways can overflow and cause flooding if they are blocked up with debris or ice, if there is intense rainfall or high snowmelt, or from storm surge inland.
+Waterways can overflow and cause flooding if they are blocked up with debris or ice if there is intense rainfall or high snowmelt, or from a storm surge inland.
 Excessive rain and snowmelt can lead to flash flooding in urban areas and can overwhelm drainage systems and cause flooding.
-Neighborhoods on the coast are at risk of flooding from storm surge during hurricanes, tropical storms, or northeasters.
+Neighborhoods on the coast are at risk of flooding from storm surges during hurricanes, tropical storms, or northeasters.
 Coastal communities also could be at risk of flooding during high tides.
 Flood infrastructure, such as levees and dams, does not provide absolute protection and is susceptible to breaking or being overtopped.
-To understand local flood risk, go to Risk Factor™ to see individual property flood risk, as well as neighborhood, city, county, and state-level flood risk.
+To understand local flood risk along with our flood methodology, go to Risk Factor™ to see individual property flood risk, as well as neighborhood, city, county, and state-level flood risk.
 Also, check the local government website for local flood maps.

 Build an emergency preparedness kit